- What Is

 For contagious causes of stomach flu, many individuals have symptoms that last about 2 to 5 days, after which the symptoms tend to resolve.
 Once the symptoms resolve, an individual may be considered "cured" of stomach flu.
 However, it's not unusual for that same individual to develop stomach flu again at some point in time if they are exposed to other causes, or in some individuals, the same infectious cause.
 Occasionally, the stomach flu "symptoms" progress and goes on to become another more severe disease (for example, salmonellosis or shigellosis).

 How long do the contagious causes of the stomach flu last on surfaces?

 The most common cause of stomach flu, noroviruses, can live on surfaces for up to about 2 weeks.
 Therefore, is important to try to avoid contaminating surfaces while you are infected with the virus.
 Equally important, anyone not infected individual should wash their hands with soap and water after touching surfaces that might be contaminated.
 Cleaning surfaces like doorknobs or kitchen counters with a diluted bleach and water solution can help reduce the chance of infection.

 For other causes of stomach flu (gastroenteritis), the reader is suggested to look up the specific infectious agent to determine how long it will remain viable and contagious on surfaces.

-When should I contact a health-care professional about the stomach flu?
+When should I contact a doctor for the stomach flu?

 Many people get contagious stomach flu from different causes, but in general, they recover from the infection in about 2 to 5 days and usually do not contact a health-care professional.
 Most doctors consider gastroenteritis to be a self-limiting disease.
 Unfortunately some people, especially the elderly, young children, and individuals that have multiple medical problems may develop more severe symptoms.
 Consequently, people should contact their health care professional or emergency department if one or more in the following cases:

 - Gastroenteritis symptoms that last more than 5 days

 - Worsened intensity of symptoms